eurocontrol-asu/DeepEnv/README.md

 @inproceedings{jarry2024towards,
-  title={On the Generalization Properties of Deep Learning for Aircraft Fuel Flow Estimation Models}, author={Jarry, Gabriel and Very, Philippea and Dalmau, Ramon and Sun, Junzi}, booktitle={SESAR Innovation Days}, year={2024}
+  title={On the Generalization Properties of Deep Learning for Aircraft Fuel Flow Estimation Models}, author={Jarry, Gabriel and Very, Philippe and Dalmau, Ramon and Sun, Junzi}, booktitle={SESAR Innovation Days}, year={2024}
 ```